-On September 3, 2004, we entered into a letter agreement with V. Randy White to be employed as Chief Executive Officer.
-The letter agreement was for a period of 3 years commencing September 13, 2004.
-Dr. White was paid an annual base salary of \$215,000 and we rented for Dr. White's benefit a studio apartment in New York, New York.
+On September 3, 2004, Dr. White and the Company entered into a letter agreement.
+Pursuant to the letter agreement, the Company will employ Dr. White as Chief Executive Officer for a period of 3 years commencing September 13, 2004.
+Dr. White will be paid an annual base salary of \$215,000.
+We have agreed to rent for Dr. White's benefit a studio apartment in New York, New York.

 Dr. White was granted an aggregate 1,425,000 incentive stock options pursuant to our Plan with an exercise price of \$2.25 per share.
-300,000 of such options shall vest on the first anniversary of the date of the Letter Agreement, 350,000 of such options shall vest on the second anniversary of the date of the letter agreement and 400,000 of such options shall vest on the third anniversary of the date of the letter agreement.
-The remaining 375,000 options shall vest in the event there is a sale of our company for consideration equal to \$15.00 per share or more.
+300,000 of such options shall vest on the first anniversary of the date of the Letter Agreement, 350,000 of such options shall vest on the second anniversary of the date of the letter agreement and 400,000 of such options shall vest on the third anniversary of the date of the letter agreement (the "Sale Options").
+The remaining 375,000 options shall vest in the event there is a sale of the Company for consideration equal to \$15.00 per share or more.